 The blue card check is only one tool in the broader system to promote child-safe environments.
 Safe environments don't just happen-they are created through intention and action, planning, ongoing management, and review.
-Child-related organisations and people who run child-related businesses need to have a child-related businesses need to have a child-and-youth-risk management strategy.
+Child-related organisations and people who run child-related businesses need to have a child and youth risk management strategy.